lynleyaldridge/webpage/content/post/2021-02-12-experimenting-with-sql-in-r-markdown-more-advanced-queries/index.en.markdown

 ## [1] 0
 ```

-We now populate this table with the unique albums found in the charts table (we could just as easily have done this from the sales table).
+We now populate this table with the unique albums found in the `charts` table (we could just as easily have done this from the sales table):

 ```r